 How does Mercator's design compare with another common cylindrical projection, the equidistant cylindrical?
 In the latter, parallels are equally spaced and the loxodrome is curved towards the Equator.
 Mercator progressively spaced apart the parallels, in proportion to the trigonometric secant of the latitude; the exact mathematics was not available at the time, so Mercator probably resorted to geometric approximations.
 Unfortunately, since the secant is infinite at the poles, these lie at infinity and cannot be included in real maps: to do so while keeping correct angles would join meridians at two points, which is impossible in a cylindrical map.

-In fact, parallel spacing is so exaggerated at higher latitudes that Mercator maps are often clipped about 70-80° North and South.
-This is not too relevant to navigation (near the polar caps, magnetic declination is too significant anyway, so in these comparatively small areas other tools are employed), and Mercator's projection has faithfully served route planners for centuries.
+In fact, parallel spacing is so exaggerated at higher latitudes that equatorial Mercator maps are often clipped about 70-80° north and south.
+This is not too relevant for navigation (near the polar caps, magnetic declination is too significant anyway, so in these comparatively small areas other tools are employed), and Mercator's projection has faithfully served route planners for centuries.